openedx/paragon/src/Collapsible/README.md

 screen size.
 The collapsible functionality mimics that of an accordion section, with the exception that multiple collapsibles can be open at the same time.

+Note: The CSS is required for the hide/show functionality and animations to work properly.

 ## API

 ### `children` (object; required)